 The results of the three case studies point to a number of important aspects of and sub-areas in migration related discourses in transnational digital networks that need further investigation.
 They also already indicate where political intervention through reasonable policy development could counteract against shortcoming and imbalances in communication about migration.
 In other words, through their explorative analyses on the complex relations between intercultural conflict, chances for dialogue, and the impact of digital technology on the forging of transnational networks, the Mig@Net research project provides a starting point for further research that can have an actual impact on migration politics.
 In a general respect, it seems that despite the many possibilities to alter one’s online identity, across all case studies users tended to reproduce their actual ethnic/”racial” and gendered identities.
 In order to provide an overview for the most urgent problems and their potential solutions, this paragraph summarises the key findings of each case study:

 Cyprus.
 The island’s capital Nicosia has turned into the main site for socio-cultural conflicts related to migration, with cultural and identity politics at the core of extremely controversial, heated debates; it is a primary space for the formation of political identities that antagonise each other and a site for ‘geocultural contestation’ (Wallerstein 2005).
 Ethno-nationalist/racist groups and their liberal anti-racist counterparts are locked in an ideological struggle over the very definition of the urban space – their home territory so to say – as either an open international/multicultural-cosmopolitan space or as a secluded area of contamination, ethnic alienation, and annihilation.
 The conflict over physical space covered both the off- and online dimensions (which makes the political contest model proposed by Wolfsfeld 1997 particularly relevant for the Cypriot case).
 At the heart of the debate is the fundamental question of whether the city is a free cosmos or a closed, quasi-militarised zone of ethnic cleansing.
 All of this is intrinsically linked to the idea of European identity.
 In this regard, the streets of Nicosia and its digital networks give insight to the struggle over the very notion of Europe: Is it open, democratic, and multicultural?
-Or does it symbolise a “European apartheid”? .,
+Or does it symbolise a “European apartheid”?
+Research finds pockets and elements of both: one the one hand one finds “mobile commons” produced by social actions and “migrant digitalities” that reshape notions of citizenship i.e. “the right to the city” and on the other, surveillance and repression of the “European apartheid” type (see Trimikliniotis et al., 2015).